Moussa Konaté (footballer): Loan to Espérance Tunis

 On 15 September 2021, Konaté joined Tunisian side Espérance Tunis on a season-long loan deal with an option to buy.

 Loan to Sivasspor

 On 12 February 2022, Konaté moved on loan to Sivasspor in Turkey.

 Dinamo Batumi

 On 24 January 2023, Konaté joined Dinamo Batumi in Georgia on a one-year deal.

+Bourges

+On 26 October 2023, Konaté signed for Championnat National 2 (French 4th division) club Bourges, that had been recently bought by his former international teammate Sadio Mané.

 International career

 Konaté started all of Senegal's matches at the 2012 Olympic tournament in which the nation reached the quarter-finals.
 In the first group game at Old Trafford, he scored an 82nd-minute equaliser in a 1–1 draw with hosts Great Britain.

 Konaté was named in the Senegal squad for the 2015 Africa Cup of Nations after Diafra Sakho withdrew due to injury.

 In May 2018 he was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.